SharePoint/sp-dev-docs/docs/solution-guidance/onedrive-for-business-customization-sharepoint-add-in.md

 ---
-title: OneDrive for Business customization in the SharePoint add-in model ms.date: 11/03/2017
+title: OneDrive for Business customization in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-OneDrive for Business customization in the SharePoint add-in model
+OneDrive for Business customization in the SharePoint Add-in model
 ==================================================================

 Summary